MeixDev/STS-Deckloader/README.md

 * `deckbackup output` will save your current build to {gamedir}/builds/output.txt.
 * `deckload output` will attempt to replace your build with the one contained in {gamedir}/builds/output.txt
+* `dumpcontent output` will dump all the cards and relics loaded by your game to {gamedir}/builds/output.txt.\
+It's absolutely not perfect, especially with the raw descriptions, but could help if you want to see which cards could be interesting for the deck you're building.

 ## Credits ##